 Marin County is also home to the infamous San Quentin prison.
 But you don’t want to go there.

 Cal campus: As surprising as it is to me, downtown Berkeley is not the most appealing place to hang out.
-It’s kind of dirty.
-There are lots of homeless people and aggressive panhandlers.
-It seems like it could be a great neighborhood, but it’s not really.
-However, the University of California Berkeley campus is right next to downtown, and it’s a lovely place to wander in the woods, nap in the grass, or join a protest.
-The block where Mike works (Center St.) has a lot of good restaurants, and there are a few places bordering campus worth visiting:
+The legendary Telegraph Avenue has some cool indie music stores, but it’s mostly pot smokers and aggressive panhandlers.
+However, the University of California Berkeley campus is right next to downtown, and it’s a lovely place to wander in the woods, nap in the grass, or join a protest. 🙂 The block where Mike used to work, Center Street, has a lot of good restaurants, and there are a few places bordering campus worth visiting:

 • Angeline’s Louisiana Kitchen.
 Great place to get gumbo, fried chicken, and our favorite mac ‘n cheese.
 Get there early — there’s always a wait.